bderrett/wordle_solver/README.md

 It chooses words so as to minimize the expected logarithm of the number of remaining words.
 It typically solves in three guesses.

 I wrote this because I was wondering which word to start with.
-It suggests "tares".
+It suggests "tares" (and considers the worst starting word to be "fuzzy").